How to Ask for Raise and When to Ask for a Raise (+ Best Email Example)

 How to Ask for a Raise

-Here are the general steps to take in order to ask for a raise:
+Here are the general steps to take to ask for a raise:

 - Perform market research and determine how much money is appropriate and fair to ask for.